rameshkr1994/Data-Science-Cookbook/Scikit-Learn/cheat-sheet.md

        3, 3, 3, 3, 3, 3, 3, 3, 3, 3, 3, 3, 3, 3], dtype=int64)

 ```
- After fitting the cluster, agglo.labels_ contains a list that tells in which cluster in the reduced dataset each feature in the original dataset belongs.
+ After fitting the cluster, `agglo.labels_` contains a list that tells in which cluster in the reduced dataset each feature in the original dataset belongs.
 So now, I can chose the most predictable variable from each of those 5 clusters and see if they models improves.

 #### References

 - [Feature agglomeration: How to retrieve the features that make up the clusters?](https://stackoverflow.com/questions/47909588/feature-agglomeration-how-to-retrieve-the-features-that-make-up-the-clusters)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkzOTU0MzUzMiwxNTY0ODkzODYyXX0=
+eyJoaXN0b3J5IjpbLTE0NjcxMTE2NTYsMTkzOTU0MzUzMiwxNT
+Y0ODkzODYyXX0=
 -->